Polirecyliente/SGConocimiento/Computer_science/01_Definitions.md

 ::: term
 **Name**
   : In this context, a name is the string that identifies a variable, function, package, etcetera.
 In most programming languages, valid names are not keywords, do not start with a number, do not contain spaces, and only contain letters, numbers, the underscore _, and the hyphen -.
 For example, in a variable `var1`, the string 'var1' itself is the name of the variable.
+The set of names of a particular **scope**, is called the **namespace** of that scope.
 :::

 ::: term